Mel0o275/Medicore/README.md

 💊 Medicore – Smart Pharmacy App

 **Medicore** is a next-generation smart pharmacy application that makes healthcare smarter, faster, and more accessible.
-With **AI-powered features** like prescription scanning, medicine reminders, and personalized offers, Medicore goes beyond just online ordering it’s your **digital health companion**.
+With **AI-powered features** like prescription scanning, and medicine reminders, Medicore goes beyond just online ordering it’s your **digital health companion**.

 ---